hypertidy/decido/README.md

 In comparison to path-based ear-clipping, other libraries 'Triangle' and 'CGAL' provide edge-based *mostly Delaunay* triangulation.
 The Triangle library is available in the R package [RTriangle](https://CRAN.r-project.org/package=RTriangle).
 Experimental implementations binding CGAL are in [rcgal](https://github.com/s-u/rcgal) and [laridae](https://github.com/hypertidy/laridae).

 Do you know of others?
 Let me know!
 Triangulation is common across many R packages, but constrained algorithms are pretty rare (it's hard).
 There are many Delaunay and other non-constrained implementations in many packages, and I'm compiling a list of those as well.
-OTOH there's rgeos, sf, deldir, geometry, tripack, spatstat, akima, and several mesh-related packages Rvcg, meshsimp, icosa, webglobe ...
+OTOH there's rgeos, sf, deldir, geometry, tripack, spatstat, akima, several mesh-related packages Rvcg, meshsimp, icosa, webglobe ...

 ------------------------------------------------------------------------